mitthrawnuruodo/ghc-js1-lesson-1.4-loops/README.md

 ## Exercise 1
 a) Make a `for` loop counting from 0 through 10 (including the 10).
 Console log out the numbers.

-b) Make a `for` loop counting from 6 throughto 11 (including the 11).
+b) Make a `for` loop counting from 6 through 11 (including the 11).
 Console log out the numbers.

 c) Make a `for` loop counting from 10 through 1 (including the 1).
 Console log out the numbers.

 ## Exercise 2
 a) Make a `while` loop counting from 0 through 10 (including the 10).
 Console log out the numbers.

-b) Make a `while` loop counting from 6 throughto 11 (including the 11).
+b) Make a `while` loop counting from 6 through 11 (including the 11).
 Console log out the numbers.

 c) Make a `while` loop counting from 10 through 1 (including the 1).
 Console log out the numbers.